SpiceJet freighter aircraft returns to Kolkata due to its unserviceable weather radar | Business

 - India

-SpiceJet said its freighter aircraft, which was heading to Chongqing in China, returned to Kolkata on Tuesday as the pilots realised after take off that its weather radar was not working.
+SpiceJet said its freighter aircraft, which was heading to Chongqing in China, returned to Kolkata on Tuesday as the pilots realized after take off that its weather radar was not working.

 ''On July 5, 2022, SpiceJet Boeing 737 freighter was scheduled to operate from Kolkata to Chongqing.
 After take-off, the weather radar was not showing the weather.
 The PIC (pilot-in-command) decided to return to Kolkata.
 The aircraft landed safely at Kolkata,'' SpiceJet spokesperson told PTI on Wednesday.